 Three plays later, Flacco hit Smith with a pretty ball in the end zone.
 Kyle Arrington misjudged the pass, and Smith hauled it in for the touchdown.

-Baltimore took the lead with a 10-play, 92-yard drive capped by a 20-yard pass to Pitta.
+Baltimore took the lead with a 10-play, 92-yard drive that ended with a 20-yard pass to Pitta.

 Gregory made a poor attempt at tackling the big tight end and a late-arriving McCourty couldn’t get to Pitta before he ran over the goal line.

 Brady led the Patriots to their second touchdown drive of the night over the final 1:45 of the first half with the precision Patriots fans have long been accustomed to, giving New England a 20-14 lead.

 Julian Edelman, who had a team-high four catches in the first half, got the touchdown, a 7-yarder on second down for the second offensive touchdown of his career.Shalise Manza Young can be reached at firstname.lastname@example.org.